Wen Fong: Career

 In 1959, Wen Fong and Frederick W. Mote co-founded the first doctoral program in Chinese art and archaeology in the United States, which was expanded to include Japan in 1962.
 From 1970 to 1973, he served as Chair of Princeton's Department of Art and Archaeology.
 He was a curator at the Art Museum of Princeton University for Asian art, and helped build the John B. Elliott Collection of Chinese Calligraphy, considered one of the best outside of China.
 In 1971, he was named Edwards S. Sanford Professor of Art History.
 He retired from Princeton in 1999, after a 45-year career.
 He subsequently taught at Tsinghua University from 2004 to 2007 and Zhejiang University from 2009 to 2012.

 From 1971 to 2000, Fong also served as a special consultant, and later consultative chairman, for Asian art at the Metropolitan Museum of Art.
 At the Met, he had an influential debate with art historian James Cahill over the authenticity of The Riverbank, a famous 10th-century painting attributed to the Southern Tang master Dong Yuan.
 It was purchased and donated to the museum by the financier Oscar Tang, Fong's brother-in-law.
 Cahill made an explosive argument that the painting was a fake created by the 20th-century master painter and forger Zhang Daqian, while Fong disagreed with his finding.
 The dispute remains unresolved.
 Despite their disagreement, Cahill made a presentation praising Fong's scholarship and friendship at a 2006 Princeton symposium held in Fong's honor.

 Fong also served as Corresponding Research Fellow at the Institute of History and Philology of Academia Sinica in Taiwan and was elected as an academician of Academia Sinica in 1992.
 He was also elected to the American Philosophical Society that same year.

+Legacy The Wen C. and Constance Fong Library，a specialized art and archaeology library at the Zhejiang University Museum of Art and Archaeology is named in his honour.
+It was Wen Fong who suggested creating China's first teaching museum focused on undergraduate art history at Zhejiang University.